Tobi29/scapes-engine/README.md

 actively tested.
 Also as Java performance varies a lot between older Android releases to now, the engine probably will not run smoothly on older devices.

-Embedding into existing applications might be possible, but is not supported at the moment and requires a custom backend.
+Embedding into existing applications can be achieved using the available classes in the backend module.

 ### iOS
 The engine can run on the [Multi OS Engine](https://multi-os-engine.org),